-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES challenges to the factual support for the rule in the administrative record or to an agency's failure to exercise its discretion in a particular manner. - 3.
-Issue exhaustion should not preclude consideration of issues that were raised with sufficient specificity in the rulemaking proceeding by the petitioner or any other participant. - 4.
-Except where a statute directs otherwise, judicial consideration of previously unstated objections in an administrative rulemaking proceeding may be warranted, for example, under the following circumstances: - (a) The agency addressed the issue in the rulemaking proceeding. - (b) The issue was so fundamental to the rulemaking proceeding or the rule's basis and purpose that the agency had a responsibility to address it.
-This narrow exception may include: - i. basic obligations of rulemaking procedure, such as well-recognized requirements of the Administrative Procedure Act or other government-wide procedural statutes, governing statutes, or regulations; or - ii. unambiguous limitations on the agency's statutory authority; or - iii. explicit or well established substantive criteria or requirements prescribed by applicable statutes or regulations. - (c) The litigant has demonstrated that the agency's established position on the issue would have made raising the issue in the rulemaking proceeding futile.
-Futility should not be lightly presumed. - (d) The issue could not have been raised during the rulemaking proceeding, such as because the procedures used by the agency precluded it. - (e) This issue is an objection that the rule violates the U.S. Constitution.
+142 2.
+As a general principle, in preenforcement review of administrative rulemaking, courts 143 should not resolve issues that were not raised with sufficient specificity in the rulemaking 144 proceeding to give the agency an opportunity to address them.
+This is particularly true for 145 challenges to the factual support for the rule in the administrative record or to an agency's failure 146 to exercise its discretion in a particular manner.

+- 147 3.
+Issue exhaustion should not preclude consideration of issues that were raised with 148 sufficient specificity in the rulemaking proceeding by the petitioner or any other participant. - 4.
+Except where a statute directs otherwise, judicial consideration of previously unstated objections in an administrative rulemaking proceeding may be warranted, for example, under the following circumstances: - (a) The agency, on its own initiative, addressed the issue-litigant's specific objection in the rulemaking proceeding. - (b) Extraordinary circumstances excuse the failure to raise the objection in the rulemaking proceeding.
+Such extraordinary circumstances include the following: - 156(b) i.
+The issue was so fundamental to the rulemaking proceeding or the rule's157basis and purpose that the agency had a responsibility to address it.
+This is a158narrow exception that applies only where the issue is related to matters of such159central relevance to the rule and is so serious that the agency might have160significantly changed its rule if it had considered the issue. may include: - 161i. basic obligations of rulemaking procedure, such as well-recognized162requirements of the Administrative Procedure Act or other government-163wide procedural statutes, governing statutes, or regulations; or164ii. unambiguous limitations on the agency's statutory authority; or165iii. explicit or well established substantive criteria or requirements prescribed166by applicable statutes or regulations.

-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES - (f) Other extraordinary circumstances excuse the failure to raise the objection in the rulemaking proceeding. - 5.
-Agencies should consider the foregoing circumstances when deciding whether to assert issue exhaustion as a litigation defense. - 6.
-Reviewing courts should allow litigants challenging administrative rulemakings to have a full opportunity to demonstrate that they did in fact raise an issue first with the agency or that any of the above circumstances-militating against application of the issue exhaustion doctrine-are present. - 7.
-Agencies should be given an opportunity to defend the merits of a rulemaking against new objections raised in the judicial review proceeding. - 8.
-To the extent possible, statutory requirements for issue exhaustion should be construed and applied in accordance with the foregoing recommendations.
-New statutory issue exhaustion requirements for rulemaking, if any, should also adhere to these recommendations.
+A CONTROL OF 167 (c)-ii.
+The agency specifically stated that it would not entertain comments on or 168 objections to a particular issue that is of central relevance to the rule; therefore, 169 raising the issue during the rulemaking proceeding would have been futile.
+The 170 litigant has demonstrated that the agency's established position on the issue 171 would have made raising the issue in the rulemaking proceeding futile.
+Futility 172 should not be lightly presumed.
+173 (d)-iii.
+The issue could not have been raised during the rulemaking proceeding, 174 such as because the procedures used by the agency precluded it.
+175 (e) (c) This issue is Extraordinary circumstances excuse the failure to raise an objection 176 that the rule violates the U.S. Constitution- 177 (f)-(d) Other extraordinary circumstances excuse the failure to raise the objection in the 178 rulemaking proceeding.
+179 5.
+Agencies should consider the foregoing circumstances when deciding whether to 180 assert issue exhaustion as a litigation defense.
+181 6.
+Reviewing courts should allow litigants challenging administrative rulemakings to have 182 a full opportunity to demonstrate that they did in fact raise an issue first with the agency or that 183 any of the above circumstances-militating against application of the issue exhaustion doctrine- 184 are present.
+185 7.
+Agencies should be given an opportunity to defend the merits of a rulemaking against 186 new objections raised in the judicial review proceeding.

+- 1878.
+To the extent possible, statutory requirements for issue exhaustion should be188construed and applied in accordance with the foregoing recommendations.
+New statutory issue - 189 exhaustion requirements for rulemaking, if any, should also adhere to these recommendations.